Boring Old Approach

-- Organize your photos/videos into an album - these days, Apple iCloud Photos and Google Photos seem to be the dominant places for this, as they're tightly integrated with the two dominant smartphone operating systems - Apple iOS and Google Android.
+- Organize your photos/videos into an album - these days, Apple Photos and Google Photos seem to be the dominant places for this, as they're tightly integrated with the two dominant smartphone operating systems - Apple iOS and Google Android.

 - Share your album with family/friends by specifying their email addresses, or by sending them a sharable link via text or email

 If the collaborate option is turned on then anyone invited to the album could add photos to it.
 In Apple and Google, you can tag faces in photos based on contacts in YOUR address book, but can't share those contacts between users.
 In Facebook, you can tag people who are Facebook users, but you can't tag non-users (including long-deceased ancestors).

 The mechanics of sharing a photo album is such a hassle, many people don't even bother.
 They share a few pictures here and there, via email, text/WhatsApp or post (Facebook/Instagram/Twitter/etc.), and the majority of their photos never see the "light of day", buried in their photo storage.